jasonjiao2024/jasonjiao2024/README.md

 Data-Driven Decision Making in digital transformation and marketing.

-## 💼 Professional Background
-With a proven track record of success in e-commerce, education, and neuroscience integration, I have spearheaded transformative projects such as:

-11.11 Shopping Festival at Tmall: Generated $500 million in revenue and set a global benchmark for e-commerce strategy.

-LEMOEDU: Founded an EdTech startup leveraging neuroscience to address learning deficits, impacting over 200,000 professionals.

-Sunlands Education IPO: Played a key role in a successful IPO, contributing to a $500 million revenue surge.

-## 📫 Get in Touch
-LinkedIn: www.linkedin.com/in/jason-jiao-2972141a4

 ## 📚 Publications & Contributions

 - Jiao D (2025) Advancing personalized digital therapeutics: integrating music therapy, brainwave entrainment methods, and AI-driven biofeedback.
 Front.
 Digit.
 Health 7:1552396. doi: 10.3389/fdgth.2025.1552396